Leah1977/Fit_Time_MS4/README.md

 1. Ensure your app has debug mode set to False when deploying.

-2. Add a file called Procfile with no extension to your project directory and add web: python app.py
+2. Add a file called Procfile with no extension to your project directory and add web: gunicorn Fit_Time_MS4.wsgi:application

 3. Heroku can install dependencies from a requirements.txt or a Pipfile